 French heel pattern for cuff-down socks

 With the pattern below you can make french heel also known as round heel for cuff down socks.
-The pattern works for any yarn and gauge.
+The pattern works for any stitch count and gauge.
 Just insert the stitch count for your sock and the calculator will do the math for you!

 sts on my needles